replace with your username and S3 bucket

 SpatialData¶

-objects inside SpatialData
+You can also access AnnData objects inside SpatialData tables:

-artifact = ln.Artifact.using("laminlabs/lamindata").get(
+artifact = db.Artifact.get(key="visium_aligned_guide_min.zarr")

 access = artifact.open()